- Sexual narcissists have a grandiose sense of their sexual prowess.

 3. Excessive Focus on Physical Over Emotional

-The sexual narcissist’s style of love-making is often focused on appearance and image, with a keen dislike for flaws and weaknesses from oneself or the partner.
-The love-making is less about two human beings connecting, and more about measuring up to idealized expectations.
+The sexual narcissist’s style of lovemaking is often focused on appearance and image, with a keen dislike for flaws and weaknesses from oneself or the partner.
+Lovemaking is less about two human beings connecting, and more about measuring up to idealized expectations.

 Try as the sexual narcissist might at physical grandiosity, there’s inevitably something missing in their performance: genuine human emotions.
-The “love” part of love-making characterized by intense interest in the partner (as a person rather than object), caring passion, tenderness, and vulnerability.
+The “love” part of lovemaking is characterized by an intense interest in the partner (as a person rather than object), caring passion, tenderness, and vulnerability.
 These qualities can only come from the heart.

 4. You Exist to Serve the Narcissist’s Needs

 After the initial courtship period during which he or she tries to impress and please, a sexual narcissist may begin to demand that you cater primarily to his own selfish needs.
 He may expect you to be “on-call” and satisfy sexual desires at his pleasure, require you to engage in sexual acts which only he enjoys, or demand that you limit your other activities to be more available.
 Rather than being an individual with your own thoughts, feelings, and priorities, the sexual narcissist expects you to exist merely as an extension of his or her wishes.
 Your own needs are dismissed or ignored.

 “Some people try to be tall by cutting off the heads of others.”